-The following paper has never been published.
+The following paper has never been published, except in this web format.
 The purpose of this ever-changing document is to keep it fresh with new ideas and inputs, and to add relevant research findings as they are published.
-It was last updated in December of 2013.
+It was last updated in June, 2017.

 QPR theory, practice and research have evolved over many decades.
-The QPR intervention integrates a variety of concepts and ideas from my 40 years of professional experience as a clinical psychologist, therapist and trainer, and from my work with hundreds of suicidal patients, their families, and survivors of suicide - both those who have lost a loved one and those who have attempted and did not die.
+The QPR intervention integrates a variety of concepts and ideas from my 40 years of professional experience as a clinical psychologist, therapist and trainer, and from my work with hundreds of suicidal patients, their families, survivors of suicide loss, and those with lived experience with suicide, including suicide attempt survivors.